YuLennyLiang/-Ariadne/README.md

 fastboot reboot
 ```

-3. When modifying the source code of the kernel, only the codes stored in `aosp` directory will work after flashing you custom kernel.
+3. When modifying the source code of the kernel, only the codes stored in `private/gs_google` directory will work after flashing you custom kernel.
 Otherwise, you modifcation won't work.

+4. You can refer to code dir `gs_google` of this repo and make changes correctly to build the kernel.

 # Collect Evaluation Results